sagarsurya/sagarsurya/README.md

 ### 💡 About Me

-🚀 Senior **Laravel Developer** with 6+ years of experience building and scaling web applications for SaaS, ERP, and GovTech domains.
+🚀 Senior **Laravel Developer** with 6+ years of experience building and scaling web applications across SaaS, ERP, and GovTech domains.
-💻 Passionate about **backend development, APIs, and automation** with clean and scalable code.
+💻 Passionate about **backend development, REST APIs, and automation** with a focus on clean, maintainable architecture.
-🌍 Currently exploring **remote/global opportunities** to collaborate on innovative products.
+🌍 Open to **remote and global opportunities** in backend or full-stack development.
+⚙️ Experienced with **Laravel, MySQL, API integrations, and AWS deployment**.
-📚 Constantly learning and experimenting with **AI integrations**, **NodeJS**, and **modern web tech**.
+📚 Constantly learning and experimenting with **AI integrations**, **Node.js**, and **modern web technologies**.

 ---